hydrogen2oxygen/hyperselenium/README.md

 ### SCENARIO
 A scenario is a test case or a use case.
 Selenium is not just used to test something, but it is also a tool to prepare something.
 If you scenario acts as a test case, then it will contain a series of asserts.

+### JGIT
+Deploy hyperselenium inside a docker or on a server, then let it load a git repository with the tests.
+You can use multiple instances for performance tests.